-Choosing between a financial advisor vs. robo advisor can be challenging.
-Add in DIY investing and it can feel as if you’ve got too many choices.
-This article is crafted to simplify your robo-advisor vs. financial advisor vs. DIY investing decision.
+Choosing between robo advisor vs DIY investing is a challenge.
+Add in a the financial advisor choice and it can feel as if you’ve got too many choices.
+This article will simplify your robo-advisor vs. DIY vs financial advisor investing decision.
 Hint – it doesn’t need to be an either/or choice!

 While investing can be simple, like choosing a target date fund or a couple of index funds – choosing between robo investing vs human advisors is another matter.

 Then add in robo advisor vs. index fund DIY investing, and choosing the best investment management method can get confusing quickly.

 This article will clear up the robo-advisors vs. do it yourself investing vs. question and get you started building wealth through investing.